-Diet during Cancer Treatment
+Diet During Cancer Treatment

 There are no standard evidence-based recommendations for diet therapy during cancer treatment, due in part to the heterogeneous nature of this disease.
 Loss of appetite and severe weight loss (cachexia) are common in many cancer patients, and significant weight loss at the time of diagnosis—as well as malnutrition that may occur during the course of the disease—is a predictor of poor outcome.
 Malnutrition also impairs the response to chemotherapy.
 Due to these risks, the National Cancer Institute (NCI) suggests early nutrition screening and intervention, as well as close monitoring and evaluation of patients throughout all phases of cancer treatment and recovery.
+Successful nutrition interventions may decrease cancer risk, improve outcomes, and decrease side effects related to cancer treatment.

 Nutritional Assessment Goals, Criteria, and Methodology